-Gas Enquiry Service (GES) and Electricity Enquiry Service (EES) detailed in the Data Access Schedule; and
+Gas Enquiry Service (GES) and Electricity Enquiry Service (EES) detailed in the Data Access Schedule;

-Green Deal: detailed in the Green Deal Arrangements Schedule.
+Green Deal detailed in the Green Deal Arrangements Schedule; and

+Consumer Consent Service (CCS) detailed in the Consumer Consent Arrangements Schedule.

 Application Process

 Applicants for Entry Assessment are requested to contact the Code Manager at the earliest possible time to discuss their plans.
 This will help the applicant and the Code Manager to plan effectively.